 - 👋 Fill in the contact form

-- 📞Your 10-15 min consultation call with Vanessa
+- 📞 Schedule your 20 min consultation call with Vanessa

-- 👩🏻🏫 Japanese Tutor Connection – meet & starting learning!
+- 👩🏻🏫 Your Japanese Tutor Connection – meet & starting learning!

 Just imagine how you’d feel if you could:

-- ✔️ Stop relying on your partner or friends to translate everything for you
+- ✔️ Stop relying on your Japanese partner to translate everything for you

 - ✔️ Chat & have a laugh with your Japanese friends and colleagues

-- ✔️Travel around Japan & order your favourite food confidently
+- ✔️Travel around Japan & order your favourite foods confidently!

 My Japanese tutor is brilliant, I absolutely love her!
 She’s really easy to get along with, so I feel comfortable chatting in the Japanese language about anything and everything.
 This has allowed me to maintain and improve my conversational Japanese – one of my learning goals having returned from two years of living in Japan.